-You can apply for a grant application, complete the disclosure form and make any changes to your current licence, for example change of name or address, through this link.
+You can apply for a grant application, complete the disclosure form and make any changes to your current licence, for example change of name or address using the forms below.

 Please note: all documents supporting this application must be supplied within three working days, otherwise the application may be deemed incomplete and be rejected.
 The application process will not start until all information has been received.